 Like other globin gene disorders, alpha-thalassemia is highly prevalent in all tropical and subtropical regions (around 1/10,000), particularly in the African equatorial belt.
 Intermediate and severe forms of alpha-thalassemia are very rare in North America and Northern Europe (about 1/1,000,000), and are predominantly seen in immigrant populations from South-East Asia or Mediterranean countries.

-The disease can be classified into clinical subtypes of increasing severity: silent alpha thalassemia, alpha thalassemia trait (or alpha thalassemia minor), hemoglobin H disease (HbH), and Hb Bart's hydrops fetalis (see these terms).
-A rare form called alpha-thalassemia-intellectual deficit syndrome has also been identified (see these terms).
+The disease can be classified into clinical subtypes of increasing severity: silent alpha thalassemia, alpha thalassemia trait (or alpha thalassemia minor), hemoglobin H disease (HbH), and Hb Bart's hydrops fetalis.
+A rare form called alpha-thalassemia-intellectual deficit syndrome linked to chromosome 16 (16p13.3) has also been identified (see these terms).
 Alpha thalassemia trait causes microcytosis and hypochromia with absent or mild anemia (often detected on routine blood tests), generally with no other symptoms.
 HbH patients develop moderate hemolytic anemia with variable amounts of HbH along with occasionally severe splenomegaly, sometimes complicated by hypersplenism.
 Hb Bart's hydrops fetalis involves a severe deficiency in alpha-globin with serious developmental implications.
 Alpha-thalassemia-intellectual deficit syndrome is characterized by very mild to severe anemia associated with developmental abnormalities.

 Alpha globin synthesis is regulated by four alpha-globin genes, two on each copy of chromosome 16 (16p13.3).
 Alpha-thalassemia most frequently results from deletion of one or both alleles (HBA1 and HBA2).
 More rarely, point mutations in critical regions of these genes may cause non-deletional alpha-thalassemia.
 Deletions of regulatory elements located upstream of the alpha-globin genes have also been found.
 The severity of the clinical picture is correlated with the degree of alpha-globin chain deficiency.
 It has been found that interactions involving non-deletional forms lead to more severe manifestations than those involving deletional forms.
 Deletion of 1 allele results in the silent form, 2 alleles in alpha-thalassemia trait, and 3 alleles in HbH.